Surface Analysis Map in ArcGIS

 Hillshade

-Create a Hillshade relief from an elevation surface raster by considering appropriate illumination source Angel and Shadow.
+Create a Hillshade relief from an elevation surface raster by considering appropriate illumination source between Angel and Shadow.

 Slope